 In saying that, I might need some time to grasp my feet in the company.

 This is me doing my best at my job:

-me doing my best pic.twitter.com/XqQPBwq85V— cats being weird little guys (@weirdlilguys) August 3, 2022
+me doing my best pic.twitter.com/XqQPBwq85V— cats dont need a blue check (@weirdlilguys) August 3, 2022

 I also had difficulty shifting my mindset from startup-y thinking into a big corp perspective.
 In a startup, you can spawn an EC2 instance in a random VPC, and no one bats an eye, and you don’t even care about managing it in Terraform.
 You can just deploy a VM in Google Cloud, a database instance in AWS cloud, and subscribe to a cheap random SaaS on the Internet without going through a strict process of evaluating the vendors.
 You can’t do that in Big Corp.
 And that’s what I’m trying to get used to.